-If you are starting a job search, you probably haven’t given much thought to your references.
+If you’re starting a job search, you probably haven’t given much thought to your references.
 Most likely, you’ve focused on your resume, networking, interview skills, and what to wear to the interview.

 But regardless of how good your resume is or how skillfully you interview, your references can make or break your chances of landing a new job.
 So, it pays to stay on the radar of former supervisors, coworkers and customers who can provide glowing recommendations about you to prospective employers.

 To do that, you must regularly re-evaluate and reconnect with your references to ask permission to list or continue to list them, express your appreciation, offer to reciprocate by being a reference for them, and get their updated contact information.
-In today’s turbulent economy, it’s more challenging to keep track of people who might have relocated due to mergers or downsizings.
+It’s more challenging to keep track of people who might have relocated due to mergers or downsizings.

 When reaching out to current and potential references, be sure to communicate the following: